+Christmas is here, which means the end of the year is just days away.
+So what'sbeen happening in the design world over the past 12 months and where are we headed as we hurtle towards 2019?
 Trends are easy to identify a few years after they've happened.
 But they're notoriously difficult to spot at the time.
-For its new issue (#287), Computer Arts spoke to a wide range of creatives, from diverse disciplines and at different levels, at creative studios across the world, to hear their takes on the trends heading our way in 2019.
+For its new issue (#287), Computer Arts spoke to a wide range of creatives, from diverse disciplines and at different levels, at creative studios across the world, to hear their takes on the trends heading our way next year.

 Read on to discover some of the standout themes they picked up on.
-For the full article, which is packed with plenty more trends to discover, pick up a copy of Computer Arts #287 from Friday 7 December, available in our online magazine store or from any good newsagents.
+For the full article, which is packed with plenty more trends to discover, pick up a copy of Computer Arts #287, available in our online magazine store or from any good newsagents.

 01. Smashing stereotypes